alexisv/blog/docs/_posts/2025-04-12-installing-vcsa.markdown

 Using the File Explorer, find the ISO file and then right-click on it and click "Mount":
 ![Mount the ISO file](/assets/images/2025-04-12-installing-vcsa/dvd-1-mount.png "Mount the ISO file"){: width="1024" }

 Click the DVD drive to view its contents.
-Double-click to open the `vcsa-ui-installer` folder.
+Double-click the `vcsa-ui-installer` folder to open it and view its contents.
 ![DVD contents](/assets/images/2025-04-12-installing-vcsa/dvd-2-contents.png "DVD contents"){: width="1024" }

-Double-click the `installer` file to launch it.
+Open the `win32` folder, and then find the `installer` file and double-click it to launch it.
 ![Installer file](/assets/images/2025-04-12-installing-vcsa/dvd-3-installer.png "Installer file"){: width="1024" }

 Welcome to the vCenter Server 8.0 Installer!
 Click "Install" to continue.